 You can ask your hotel or hostel to book a taxi in advance.

 For us, this is the easiest and best way to travel from Bangkok to Pattaya because it is hassle-free.

 Another option is to contact taxis in advance to pick you up and take you to your destination.

 Good taxi companies are:

-We personally thing an Uber is the quickest and most convenient and comfortable choice to travel from Bangkok to Pattaya.
+We personally think a Grab Car is the quickest, most convenient, and most comfortable choice to travel from Bangkok to Pattaya.